 \subsection{Strong coupling constant \texorpdfstring{$\alphas$}{alphas} from moments of quarkonium correlators \footnote{A\lowercase{uthors:} P. P\lowercase{etreczky} (BNL), J. H. W\lowercase{eber} (HU, B\lowercase{erlin})}}

 A lattice method conceptually similar to the determination of $\alphasmZ$ or heavy-quark masses from the $R$-ratio via quarkonium sum rules~\cite{Dehnadi:2015fra, Boito:2020lyp} uses heavy-quark two-point correlators; for a recent review see Ref.~\cite{Komijani:2020kst}.
-Renormalization group invariant pseudo-scalar correlators $G(t)$ and their $n$th time moments $G_n$ are defined as
+Renormalization group invariant pseudoscalar correlators $G(t)$ and their $n$th time moments $G_n$ are defined as

-The symmetrization accounts for (anti-)periodic boundary conditions in time. $am_{h0}$ is the corresponding bare heavy-quark mass in the lattice scheme; $am_{h0}$ resp. $m_h$ can be varied quite liberally for valence quarks in the charm- and bottom-quark regions and in between.
-Since sea quark mass variation is expensive, most results have partially quenched heavy quarks, \ie\ heavy-quark masses in sea and valence sectors can be different in (2+1+1)-flavor QCD, or heavy quarks are left out from the sea in (2+1)-flavor QCD.\\
+The symmetrization accounts for (anti)periodic boundary conditions in time.
+Here, $am_{h0}$ is the corresponding bare heavy-quark mass in the lattice scheme; $am_{h0}$, resp.\ $m_h$, can be varied quite liberally for valence quarks in the charm- and bottom-quark regions and in between.
+Since sea quark mass variation is expensive, most results have partially quenched heavy quarks, \ie\ heavy-quark masses in sea and valence sectors can be different in (2+1+1)-flavour QCD, or heavy quarks are left out from the sea in (2+1)-flavour QCD.\\